What Books of Accounts Do You Actually Need?

 - RR 7-2024 (Registration, invoicing, and books of accounts)

-- Grant Thornton PH: Updates on Preservation of Books of Accounts
+- Grant Thornton PH: Updates on Preservation of Books of Accounts — practitioner commentary on EOPT and the 5-year rule

 The bottom line